Mystifine/ProfileHandler/README.md

 ---

 ## Examples
 It is recommended to cache profiles into tables.
 The ProfileHandler does internally cache and clean this data which you can use `ProfileHandler.getProfile()` to retrieve.
+Please do your best to use `:SetData()` and `:GetData()` to update and retrieve data.
 ### Data Handler
 Commonly developers enjoy using instances as a way to change data as it is the convenient common method taught to many newer scripters.
 Below is a setup that will allow developers to instantiate one layer of data and have it be updated to the profile.
 ```lua